jeremyandrews/Argus-app/memory-bank/activeContext.md

 - Implementing application-level uniqueness checks to replace schema-level constraints
 - Preparing for future cross-device syncing with CloudKit
 - Maintaining data consistency between old and new databases during the transition period
-- Ensuring seamless user experience during automatic migration at app startup
+- Improving user perception during automatic migration at app startup with better visual feedback
 - Preparing for future removal of migration code once all users have been migrated

 ## Performance Insights